henriktudborg/henriktudborg.github.io/_posts/2013-10-06-blobfetch.js.md

     - javascript
     - utility
     - xhr
+    - html5
+    - video
 ---

 Some time ago i needed to be able to seek to any point in a `<video>`, and i had to do this across 10-30 videos at the same time, all the time.
-Streaming the videos from a remote server made most browsers buffer a few seconds forward, but not backwards, and loading them from a server without streaming support only allowed forward playback; no seeking at all!
+Streaming the videos from a remote server made most browsers buffer a few seconds forward, but not backwards, and loading them from a server without streaming support allowed forward playback only; no seeking at all!

-Seeking in the video without having to re-buffer from server was essential, so a solution had to be found.
+Seeking in the video without having to re-buffer from server was essential, and so the quest for a solution began (okay, a very short 60 minute-ish quest, but a quest, nonetheless!).

 BlobFetch.js
 =============

+And so i created BlobFetch.

 BlobFetch is a tiny library for fetching (large) objects as blobs.
 When downloaded, you can save with `LocalFileSystem` or use it directly